CalebK33/PyRend/docs/sound.rst

   pyrend.start(update)

-This script records five seconds of audio input, then shifts its pitch up three steps and saves it to a file:
+This script takes a .mp4 file and shifts its audio by one octave, then plays and saves it:

 .. code-block:: python

+  import pyrend

+  sound = pyrend.sound.createsound('jump.mp4')
+  sound.set_pitch(12)

+  while sound.shifting:
+      pass

+  sound.play()
+  sound.write('pitched_sound.wav')